Deployment Architecture

 Yes, can independently scale bottleneck modules

-No, single point of failure causes entire system outage
+None, single point of failure leads to system-wide outage

-Yes, failure of a single service does not affect the overall system
+Yes, single service failure doesn't affect overall system

 PoC, development testing, small-scale applications